 Optional Protocol to the International Covenant on Economic, Social and Culturaladopted by the UN General Assembly December 10, 2008

 Justice Now: Ratify to Protect All Human Rights

 SRAC conducts extensive human rights public education in Canada and around the world.
-In collaboration with the Centre for Equality Rights in Accommodation and an NGO Steering Committee SRAC co-ordinated Canadian NGOs in the process leading up to the Universal Periodic Review of Canada.
+In collaboration with the Centre for Equality Rights in Accommodation and an NGO Steering Committee SRAC co-ordinated Canadian NGOs in the process leading up to the 2009 and 2013 Universal Periodic Reviews of Canada.

 Judicial and Legal Education in Canada